 The court scheduled a retrial in the case in September 2018 to determine whether the drugmaker should also be ordered to pay Stange punitive damages.

 In the fourth trial, a jury awarded Nicholas Murray $1.75 million.
 Murray developed breasts as an adolescent after taking the drug for five years.
 He continued to take the medication after the FDA expanded its approval for use in children.
-The jury concluded that J&J failed to adequately warn the risks of breast growth.
+The jury concluded that J&J failed to adequately warn of the risks of breast growth.

 In June 2013, Barbara Dawson of Virginia filed a Risperdal lawsuit against Janssen on behalf of her son, P.D., as per court documents.
 According to the case, Janssen did not sufficiently disclose the risks associated with the medicine.
 In February 2017, Judge Arnold L. New granted Janssen’s request for summary judgment.

-Risperdal lawsuit settlement
+Risperdal lawsuit update 2023

 A settlement of $680,000 was awarded to a plaintiff prescribed Risperdal for autism in 2003 and later developed female-like breasts.
 According to the plaintiff, the drugmaker failed to warn doctors and patients about the risk of developing Gynecomastia.